-“Stupid As S***” — CNN Host Insults Voters Amid Accusations CNN Is Biased Against Donald Trump
+‘Stupid As S***’ — CNN Insults Voters Amid Accusations CNN Is Biased Against Donald Trump

-Breitbart reports that CNN associate producer James O’Keefe has been captured on film calling voters “stupid as s***” and mocking president Donald Trump.
+Breitbart reports that a CNN associate producer has been captured on film calling voters “stupid as s***” and mocking President Donald Trump.

 The right-leaning publication reports that it comes as “the embattled network struggles with diminished credibility and wide perceptions of anti-Trump bias.”

 CNN came under fire over its coverage of the London Bridge terror attacks.
-The network was accused of covering the attacks in an overly politically-correct fashion that failed to acknowledge the role of Islamic fundamentalism in encouraging terrorist activity and anti-Western sentiment. #CNNIsIsis started trending on Twitter, and users shared a graphic of a CNN host painting a flattering portrait of an ISIS fighter, carefully replacing the man’s gun and bloody arm with a dove and olive branch (symbols of peace.)
+The network was accused of covering the attacks in an overly politically-correct fashion that failed to acknowledge the role of Islamic fundamentalism in encouraging terrorist activity and anti-Western sentiment. #CNNIsIsis started trending on Twitter, and users shared a graphic of a CNN host painting a flattering portrait of an ISIS fighter, carefully replacing the man’s gun and bloody arm with a dove and olive branch (symbols of peace).

-Former president Barack Obama previously came under fire for refusing to even use the term “Islamic fundamentalism” when discussing terrorist attacks.
+Former President Barack Obama previously came under fire for refusing to even use the term “Islamic fundamentalism” when discussing terrorist attacks.
 Donald Trump was heavily criticized by leftists for calling for a travel ban in the aftermath of the recent London attacks.

 Now, CNN producer Jimmy Carr, who apparently works on the show New Day, has been caught on tape criticizing Trump.
 Carr claims that Trump is a fraud who does not really believe in the principles he claims he does.